jayrobwilliams/conflict-preemption/README.md

 4. Fix topology errors in GeoEPR with GeoEPR Cleaning.R
 5. Generate geospatial datasets with Group Variable Creation.R, GADM Variable Creation.R, and Grid Variable Creation.R

 Once this is done, use Analysis nl_prep.R as described above to generate the analysis dataset and proceed with analyses.

 # Computing environment

 Replicating these scripts requires access to a high performance computing (HPC) environment, such as a university cluster.
-Most R scripts are written to be ran via job scheduler software in an HPC environment.
+Most R scripts are written to be run via job scheduler software in an HPC environment.
 These job submission scripts are written for the SLURM Workload Manage and have a '.sl' file extension.
 They may require adapting to work with a different HPC environment even if that environment uses SLURM.
-Of special note are the following scirpts:
+Of special note are the following scripts:

 - Code/Group Variable Creation.sl
 - Code/GADM Variable Creation.sl
 - Code/Raster Prep/Overlap Correction hi-res.sl
 - Code/Raster Prep/Overlap Correction lo-res.sl
 - Code/Raster Prep/Nightlights Intercalibration.sl
+  - See Code/Raster Prep/README for information on this script

 They are configured to use the 'bigmem' partition on UNC's Longleaf cluster and will likely require editing to use the appropriate large memory partition in other HPC environments.
 Additionally, the code to load R and any required geospatial libraries uses the "module" command and may need to be modified depending on the HPC environment.
 To submit a job to the SLURM scheduler, use the following command: "sbatch <script>.sl".

+The following scripts are also of special note:

+- Code/Analysis nightlights grid border country year.sl
+- Code/Analysis nightlights grid pop country year.sl

+They are set to request 11 day time limits, the maximum on UNC's Longleaf cluster.
+However, both may require more runtime than that, and thus may require extending the job time limit by contacting HPC system administrators if your system sets a similar maximum time limit.

-The majority of results in this are the product of Markov chain Monte Carlo estimation of Bayesian models.
+The majority of results are the product of Markov chain Monte Carlo estimation of Bayesian models.
 As such, even with attempts at exact reproducibility via the setting of random number generator seeds, it is possible that results will fail to replicate exactly.
 This can be the results of operating system differences and differences in external library as well as R package versions.

-All analyses were carried out using R 3.5.0 AND MORE HERE
+All analyses were carried out using R 3.5.0.

 # Analysis scripts

 The following R scripts can be run in a standard desktop computing environemnt and thus do not have corresponding SLURM scripts:

 - Code/acd_trend.R
 - Code/grid_plots.R